How to Convert MKV to MP4 Without Losing Quality 2026

 ffmpeg -i input.mkv -c:v libx264 -crf 18 -c:a aac -b:a 192k output.mp4

-CRF 18 = same high-quality setting as HandBrake RF 18.
-The -c:a aac converts audio to AAC if it’s in a format MP4 doesn’t support.
+That CRF 18 setting?
+It’s the same high-quality level you’d get with HandBrake’s RF 18.
+And the -c:a aac part converts your audio to AAC if it’s currently in a format MP4 doesn’t support.

 Method 3: VLC Media Player (Simplest for Non-Technical Users)

-VLC has a built-in video converter most users don’t know about.
-It’s slower than HandBrake and FFmpeg but requires zero technical knowledge:
+VLC actually has a built-in video converter that most folks don’t even know exists.
+It’s definitely slower than HandBrake and FFmpeg, but the big upside is that it requires absolutely zero technical knowledge:

 - Open VLC → Media → Convert/Save